Basic Life Support Course

 Continuing Education Credit

-- DO: Des Moines University is accredited by the American Osteopathic Association (AOA) and approves this live activity for a maximum of 4.0 AOA Category 1-A credit(s).
+- DO: Des Moines University (DMU) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
+DMU designates this program for a maximum of 4.0 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 - MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS).
 Des Moines University (DMU) is accredited by the IMS to provide continuing medical education for physicians.
 DMU designates this live activity for 4.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.